German foreign minister urges Russia, Ukraine to revive peace talks | DW | 21.08.2019

 Read more: Russia backs fresh talks on eastern Ukraine conflict

-Maas described the stalled peace effort which was initially brokered in 2015 by Germany and France as having gained momentum recently thanks to a push for renewed talks with Russia by Ukraine's newly-elected President Volodymyr Zelenskiy.
+The peace effort, initially brokered by Germany and France in 2015, has gained new momentum thanks to Ukraine's newly-elected President Volodymyr Zelenskiy, Maas said in Moscow.

-Zelenskiy, who took office in May of this year, has been pulling for reigniting peace talks with Russia at a new potential summit in Minsk, to be brokered by Germany and France.
+Zelenskiy, who took office in May of this year, has been pushing for renewed talks with Russia and a new summit in Minsk, which would also be brokered by Germany and France.

-Maas had previously said he expected the renewed hope for an end to the conflict to be central to his talks with Lavrov.
+Before meeting Lavrov, Maas urged dialogue and called for Russia to provide "constructive cooperation" in eastern Ukraine.

 Read more: Germany's Maas hopes for peace in eastern Ukraine under new leader